 Short-term liquidity is provided through FFO, Hydro One Inc.'s commercial paper program, and the Company's consolidated bank credit facilities.
 Under the commercial paper program, Hydro One is authorized to issue up to \$2,300 million in short-term notes with a term to maturity of up to 365 days.
-On March 25, 2019, the maximum number of short-term notes authorized for issuance was increased from \$1,500 million to \$2,300 million.

-At December 31, 2019, Hydro One had \$1,143 million in commercial paper borrowings outstanding, compared to \$1,252 million outstanding at December 31, 2018.
-The interest rates on the commercial paper borrowings outstanding at December 31, 2019 ranged from 1.8% to 1.9%.
-In addition, the Company has revolving bank credit facilities (Operating Credit Facilities) with total availability of \$2,300 million.
-On June 3, 2019, the maturity date for the Operating Credit Facilities was extended from June 2022 to June 2024.
-At December 31, 2019 and 2018, no amounts were drawn on the Operating Credit Facilities.
-The Company may use these credit facilities for working capital and general corporate purposes.
-The short-term liquidity under the commercial paper program, the Operating Credit Facilities, and anticipated levels of FFO are expected to be sufficient to fund the Company's normal operating requirements.
+At December 31, 2020, Hydro One had \$800 million in commercial paper borrowings outstanding, compared to \$1,143 million outstanding at December 31, 2019.
+In addition, the Company has revolving bank credit facilities (Operating Credit Facilities) with a total availability balance of \$2,300 million as at December 31, 2020.
+No amounts were drawn on the Operating Credit Facilities as at December 31, 2020 or 2019.
+The Company may use the Operating Credit Facilities for working capital and general corporate purposes.
+The short-term liquidity under the commercial paper program, the Operating Credit Facilities, available cash on hand and anticipated levels of FFO are expected to be sufficient to fund the Company's operating requirements.
+The Company's currently available liquidity is also expected to be sufficient to address any reasonably foreseeable impacts that the COVID-19 pandemic may have on the Company's cash requirements.
+See section "Other Developments - COVID-19" for additional information of the impact of COVID-19 on the Company's operations.

-At December 31, 2019, the Company had long-term debt outstanding in the principal amount of \$11,486 million, which included \$11,345 million of long-term debt issued by Hydro One and long-term debt in the principal amount of \$141 million issued by HOSSM.
-The majority of long-term debt issued by Hydro One Inc. has been issued under its Medium Term Note (MTN) Program.
-The longterm debt consists of notes and debentures that mature between 2020 and 2064, and at December 31, 2019, had a weighted-average term to maturity of approximately 15.7 years and a weighted-average coupon rate of 4.2%.
-The maximum authorized principal amount of notes issuable under the current MTN Program prospectus filed in March 2018 is \$4 billion.
-At December 31, 2019, \$1,100 million remained available for issuance until April 2020.
-A new MTN Program prospectus is expected to be filed in the first half of 2020.
+At December 31, 2020, the Company had long-term debt outstanding in the principal amount of \$13,133 million, which included \$12,995 million of long-term debt issued by Hydro One and long-term debt in the principal amount of \$138 million issued by HOSSM.
+The majority of long-term debt issued by Hydro One has been issued under its Medium Term Note (MTN) Program, as further described below.
+The long-term debt consists of notes and debentures that mature between 2021 and 2064, and as at December 31, 2020, had a weighted-average term to maturity of approximately 14.8 years (2019 - 15.7 years) and a weighted-average coupon rate of 3.8% (2019 - 4.2%).

+In April 2020, Hydro One filed a short form base shelf prospectus for its MTN Program, which has a maximum authorized principal amount of notes issuable of \$4,000 million, expiring in May 2022.
+At December 31, 2020, \$2,800 million remained available for issuance under the MTN Program prospectus.